We bring gold standard healthcare to you.

 Hands & Upper Limbs Rehab Therapy

-That’s why we have hands and upper limbs rehab therapy, a miracle service that helps us get back to doing the most basic tasks that we often take for granted.
+That’s why we have hands and upper limbs rehab therapy, a miracle service that helps us get back to doing the most basic tasks we often take for granted.

 What is Hands and Upper Limbs Rehab Therapy?

 While hand therapy is a subset of upper limb rehab, they are not interchangeable terms.
-Hand therapy is focused specifically on the hand and wrist, while upper limb rehab encompasses the entire upper limb.
+Hand therapy is focused on the hand and wrist, while upper limb rehab encompasses the entire upper limb.

 How is the therapy carried out?